 3. Create Agents for Complex Workflows

-Claude Code lets you create multiple agents that can work in parallel with a specific focus.
+Claude Code can create multiple agents that work in parallel with a specific focus.
 This capability means you can get better results faster.
 For example:

 Agent 1: Scans interview transcripts for quotes on topic X